gbdrummer/symbiocss/00 - Introduction.md

 **JavaScript is NOT intended to replace or mimic the functions of HTML or CSS.**

 ## Creating symbiosis
-**Symbiosis**: any interdependent or mutually beneficial relationship between two persons, groups, or web technologies (That last bit was added by us)
+**Symbiosis**: any interdependent or mutually beneficial relationship between two persons, groups, or web technologies (That last bit was added by me).

 Maintaining SOC is not just a dogma; it is necessary to allow each of The Big 3 to work as intended.
 That said, none of The Big 3 operate in a vacuum; they must work together, and they must do so in a *symbiotic* way.